MDIL-SNU/SIMPLE-NN_v2/README.md

 K. Lee, D. Yoo, W. Jeong, S. Han, SIMPLE-NN: An efficient package for training and executing neural-network interatomic potentials, *Computer Physics Communications* (2019), https://doi.org/10.1016/j.cpc.2019.04.014.

-Here do we describe minimal instruction to run the example of SIMPLE-NN If you want more information such as tuning parameters, please visit our online manual(https://simple-nn.readthedocs.io)
+Here do we describe minimal instruction to run the example of SIMPLE-NN.
+If you want more information such as tuning parameters, please visit our online manual(https://simple-nn.readthedocs.io).

+## Main features
+SIMPLE-NN is Python code to construct the neural network interatomic potential that can be used in Large-scale Atomic/Molecular Massively Parall Simulator (LAMMPS) for atomic simulation.
+- PCA matrix transformation and whitening
+- Uniform training using weighted atomic loss function
+- Replica ensemble for quantifying the uncertainty

 ## Requirement
 - Python >= 3.6
 - LAMMPS >= 29Oct2020

-We can handle the output file of various quantum calculation code such as `ABINIT`, `CASTEP`, `CP2K`, `Quantum espresso`, `Gaussian`, and `VASP` as dataset via atomic simulation environment module ([ASE](https://wiki.fysik.dtu.dk/ase/index.html)).
+SIMPLE-NN can handle the output file of various quantum calculation codes such as `ABINIT`, `CASTEP`, `CP2K`, `Quantum espresso`, `Gaussian`, and `VASP` as dataset via atomic simulation environment ([ASE](https://wiki.fysik.dtu.dk/ase/index.html)) module.

-Please check [here](https://wiki.fysik.dtu.dk/ase/ase/io/io.html) whether ASE module can read the output of your quantum calculation or not.
+Please visit [here](https://wiki.fysik.dtu.dk/ase/ase/io/io.html) to check whether ASE module can read the output of your quantum calculation code or not.

 ## Installation
 ### 1. Pytorch
 Install PyTorch: https://pytorch.org/get-started/locally

 Choose the PyTorch of stable release for `Python`.
-If you have CUDA-capable system, please the PyTorch with CUDA that makes training much faster.
+If you have CUDA-capable system, please download PyTorch with CUDA that makes training much faster.

-To theck if your GPU driver and CUDA is enabled by PyTorch, run the following commands in python interpretor to return whether or not the CUDA driver is enabled:
+To check if your GPU driver and CUDA are enabled by PyTorch, run the following commands in python to return whether or not the CUDA driver is enabled:
 ```python
 import torch.cuda
 torch.cuda.is_available()